lfbraz/azureml-inference-spark/README.md

 service.wait_for_deployment(show_output=True)
 ```

-Here the notebooks with the full example, try with your own spark model:
+Here the notebooks with the full example.
+Please feel free to try with your own spark model:

 * [Register an inference spark environment](./notebooks/register-spark-environment.ipynb)
 * [Deploy a spark model from an environment](./notebooks/deploy-from-environment.ipynb)